jnozzi/cocoadev.com/markdown/DistributedObjectsForInterThreadCommsCrash.md

 I'm on a Powerbook 17* with 1.25 Gb of RAM, 10.4.8.

 --
-General/CristianDraghici
+CristianDraghici

 ----

 ----

 Actually, that's worth quite a lot.
 I have managed to get it to run once (only once) through without crashing.
 Can you run it repeatedly without it crashing?
-I got the crash very reliably on General/PowerPC.
+I got the crash very reliably on PowerPC.
 Comment out the ORIGINAL_RUN_LOOP define in Controller.h for best (worst) results.

 -- Martin